finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlExecutionApi.md

             try
             {
-                // [EXPERIMENTAL] GetByQueryJson: Executes Sql, returned in JSON format, where the sql is simply in the url. string result = apiInstance.GetByQueryJson(query, queryName, timeout, jsonProper);
+                // GetByQueryJson: Executes Sql, returned in JSON format, where the sql is simply in the url. string result = apiInstance.GetByQueryJson(query, queryName, timeout, jsonProper);
                 Debug.WriteLine(result);
             }